compGeom-s23/compGeom-s23.github.io/Projects/P4-guard.md

 Unlike previous projects this one does not need to take any arguments on the command line.
 To initialize a polygon and the position of a guard inside the polygon you will use the mouse (see examples in class).

-The user should  press `s` to start the polygon, then click on the location of the vertices, then click 'e' when the polygon is done.
+The user should  press `s` to start the polygon, then click in the window on the desired location of the vertices, then press `e` when the polygon is done.
 Then press `g` to enter the location of the guard.
 The user is expected to enter the polygon in counter-clockwise boundary order.
-Print a message as you start:
+It's always helpful (and good style) to print a message as the program starts letting the user know the interface:
 ```
 press 's' to start entering the vertices of the polygon and 'e' to end.
-The vertices shoud b entered in ccw direction
+The vertices shoud be entered in ccw direction
 ```

-Once th user is done eentering the polygon, your code should check whether the polygon is simple (by implementing a function to do that); if it is simple, it should print a message that the test is passed;
+Once the user is done entering the polygon, your code should check whether the polygon is simple (by implementing a function to do that); if it is simple, it should print a message that the test is passed:
 ```
 testing if polygon is simple.. yes
 ```
-Otherwise, it should print a message that the polygon is not simple, and clear the polygon so that the use can start again.
+Otherwise, it should print a message that the polygon is not simple and clear the polygon so that the use can start again.

+Once the user is done entering aa simple polygon,  the next step is to click on the desired locaation of the guard.
 The guard has to be inside the polygon.
-You can assume that the user enters a agurad that's inside.
-Ideally (extra credit) you will write  a function to test whether a point is inside a polygon ---- this is a nice basic algorithm to know about and we'll talk about this in class (the degenerate cases are messy, but there is full pseudocode in the textbook).
+You can assume that the user enters a guard that's inside.
+Ideally (extra credit) you will write  a function to test whether a point is inside a polygon ---- this is a nice basic algorithm to know about and we'll talk about this in class.
+If you want to work on this I would suggest you leave itto the end, and you check out the full code in the OR textbook (the degenerate cases are messy, but there is full pseudocode in the textbook).

 Once the polygon and the guard are set, call your function to compute  the visible polygon, and then call the function that render it with a different color.